TakeLab/podium/README.md

 # TakeLab Podium

 Home of the **TakeLab Podium** project.
-Podium is a Python machine learning library that helps users to accelerate use of NLP models.
+Podium is a Python machine learning library that helps users to accelerate use of natural language processing models.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.